 Function Extracts a collation sequence from a database.
-Prototype short DBCollate (const a_db_collation db-collation); Parameters Parameter Description db-collation Pointer to "a_db_collation structure" on page 312
+Prototype short DBCollate (const a_db_collation db-collation);

-Return value A return code, as listed in "Software component return codes" on page 287.
-Usage Gerror For information about the collation utility and its features, see "The Collation utility" on page 442 of the book ASA Database Administration Guide See also "a_db_collation structure" on page 312
+Parameter Description • db-collation Pointer to "a_db_collation structure" on page 286 Return value A return code, as li isted in "Software component return codes" on page 261.
+Usage For information about the collation utility and its features, see "The Collation utility" [4 ASA Database Administration Guide, page 462] See also "a_db_collation str ructure" on page 286